A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 Countering this interpretation, we observe that the set separation score continues to rise for $p=0.8$ agents even after performance has optimized and plateaued (at around $2e6$ timesteps, $p=0.8$ agents use shortcuts about $90\%$ of the time, from Fig \ref{fig:p_comb_curves}C).
 This suggests that the population representation continues to strengthen despite stable visual stimuli.
 This is further evidenced in Fig \ref{fig:trajectory_open_prescribe_combo}A, where we analyze separation scores exclusively using data from open shortcut episodes.
 The positive correlation between score and skill is still preserved, lending further evidence that agents are learning to encode trajectory information, and not merely reacting to differential visual stimuli.

-To conclusively demonstrate that increased set separation is not only a reflection of changes to behavior, we employ a novel data collection strategy of prescribed trajectories.
+To conclusively demonstrate that increased set separation is not only a reflection of changes to behavior, we employ a novel network activity collection strategy of prescribed trajectories.
 In this method, we copy the action history of one agent that had approximately $60\%$ shortcut use rate, and then collect activations for all agents under those same actions.
 This allows us to observe how agents respond to a fixed set of behaviors and visual stimuli.
-Fig \ref{fig:trajectory_open_prescribe_combo}B illustrates that, even with controlled actions, agents progressively learn to distinguish between paths leading to the entrance versus the shortcut.
+Fig \ref{fig:trajectory_open_prescribe_combo}B illustrates that, even with fixed trajectories, agents progressively learn to distinguish between paths leading to the entrance versus the shortcut.

 Interestingly, in both alternate measures of set separation shown in Fig \ref{fig:trajectory_open_prescribe_combo}A and \ref{fig:trajectory_open_prescribe_combo}B, the difference between different $p$ agents is diminished or eliminated.
 This suggests that a more optimized policy does contribute to increased set separation score, along with better representation encoding.
-The key takeaway from this section is that agents learn representations at the population level that indicate an understanding of what trajectory they are headed towards, rather than just their current location.
+The key takeaway from this section is that agents learn representations at the population level that are indicative of what trajectory they are headed towards, rather than just their current location.
 Although closely associated with shortcut usage, these representations also evolve independently of performance, continuing to mature even when policies are nearly optimal.
 Future research could explore the underlying mechanisms driving this continued representation development, potentially looking into what drives network gradients once earned reward signals have stabilized.